Some of the links in this post may be affiliate links. See our disclosure for more info.

 But he also admits that looks can only take you so far.
 He explains,

-Compliment people on their strengths.
-Celebrate their achievements.
-Share the limelight, because the more you do, the more it shines back on you.
+Likeable people compliment others on their strengths and celebrate their achievements.
+Share the limelight and these positive vibes because the more you do, the more it shines back on you.

-In 1997, Ellen De Generes revealed she’s a lesbian on her sitcom, Ellen.
+In 1997, Ellen De Generes revealed she was a lesbian on her sitcom, Ellen.
 Society wasn’t so accepting back then.
-Her advertisers backed out, they took away her airtime, and eventually the show was cancelled due to low ratings.
+Her advertisers backed out, took away her airtime, and eventually, the show was canceled due to low ratings.

 7. Act Like Everyone’s BFF